zalando/postgres-operator/docs/reference/operator_parameters.md

   These parameters configure a k8s cron job managed by the operator to produce Postgres logical backups.
   In the CRD-based configuration those parameters are grouped under the `logical_backup` key.

-  * **enable_logical_backup**
-    Determines if the operator creates a Kubernetes cron job to do logical backups of all Postgres clusters it controls.
-Default: false.

   * **logical_backup_schedule**
     Backup schedule in the cron format.
 Please take [the reference schedule format](https://kubernetes.io/docs/tasks/job/automated-tasks-with-cron-jobs/#schedule) into account.
 Default: "30 00 \* \* \*"